lemaetech/reparse/README.md

 ## Attribution

-Reparse is based on [CCParse](https://c-cube.github.io/ocaml-containers/3.0/containers/CCParse/index.html).
+Some of the ideas in Reparse is based on [CCParse](https://c-cube.github.io/ocaml-containers/3.0/containers/CCParse/index.html).